RetroGamerFG/ESP32-S3-Box3-HASS-Front-End/README.md

 - ~~Update scenes page to allow more scene entities~~
 - ~~Implement icon autofill and bubble colors based on entity type~~
   - Partial implementation; icons can change, but seeking a working solution for colors...
-- Album artwork (is it possible?) on media player page
+- ~~Album artwork (is it possible?) on media player page~~
+  - Code created for album artwork, but facing limitations with current components.